laurenancona/tweetoria/README.md

 # tweetoria

-In circumstances when other profiling tools may be unavailable, this project explores using recent developments in language analysis applied to social media sources.
+In circumstances when other profiling tools may be unavailable, this project explores using recent developments in applying language analysis to social media sources in an attempt to determine basic user characteristics.
 It is constructed primarily with the goal of performing market research and customer profiling on a specific topic, person or brand, as represented by querying a term or terms via the [Twitter Streaming API](https://dev.twitter.com/streaming/overview).

 This is an ELK-based ([elasticsearch](https://www.elastic.co/products/elasticsearch), [logstash](https://www.elastic.co/products/logstash) & [kibana](https://www.elastic.co/products/kibana)) tool configured to ingest, filter, & format streaming data from Twitter or similar feeds, index and store, tokenize content, execute lexical analysis, and visually represent results on a rolling basis.